-The Commissioners strive to minimize the time for deciding cases.
+The Commissioners strive to minimize the time expended for deciding cases.
 Aided by improved case management technology, the Commission seeks to strengthen the internal processes by which a case is prepared for decision.
 Three external factors that have a major impact on the operations of the Commission are: (1) the presence of a quorum; (2) the size and complexity of cases; (3) and the novelty of the issues presented for review.

-The Act requires a quorum of two Commissioners to take official action, so decisions require the affirmative vote of two Commissioners.
+The Act requires a quorum of two Commissioners to take official action, therefore decisions require the affirmative vote of two Commissioners.
 During periods when the Commission lacks a quorum, no cases can be decided.
 If there are only two Commissioners, it may be more difficult to reach agreement sufficient to dispose of some cases.
-In cases where such agreement cannot be reached, deadlocks result and action on important issues and issuance of some pending cases may be delayed.
+In cases where such agreement cannot be reached, deadlocks may result, and action on important issues and issuance of some pending cases may be delayed.

-The Commission operated with a full complement of Commissioners in FY 2018.
-The Commission estimates that it will resolve 17 cases and expects to meet its four GPRA goal targets at the Commission level during FY 2019.
+The Commission operated with a full complement of Commissioners for nine months in FY 2020.
+The Commission resolved 25 cases and met all four of its GPRA goal targets at the Commission level by the end of FY 2020.

 Historically, the number of safety and health inspections carried out by OSHA each year, the nature of those inspections, and the rate at which employers choose to contest the citations issued and penalties proposed by OSHA all have an impact on the number of cases before the Review Commission.
-In addition, OSHA's emphasis during recent years on more serious workplace hazards and the consequent increase in proposed penalties has translated into more complicated cases and longer, more costly trials.
-Consequently, the complexity and size of the cases at the ALJ and Commission levels have increased significantly in recent years.
+And more cases before the ALJs can translate into more cases at the Commission Review-level.
+In addition, OSHA's emphasis during recent years on more serious workplace hazards as well as the increase in proposed penalties has translated to more contested cases, more complicated cases and longer, more costly trials.
+Consequently, the number, complexity, and size of the cases at the ALJ and Commission levels have increased significantly in recent years.

-Anticipated Commission Workload for FY 2020
+Anticipated Commission Workload for FY 2022

-The Commission focuses on solid case production, including deciding and issuing decisions in older cases in an effort to reduce case inventory.
-However, the cases that go to hearings before the Review Commission's ALJs are increasingly complex (e.g., imposition of higher penalties, and/or more complex technical issues), which may result in a higher percentage of cases being petitioned for review.
+The Commission is focused on solid case production, including deciding and issuing decisions in older cases in an effort to reduce case inventory.
+However, because of an increase in the number and complexity of cases that go to hearings before the Review Commission's ALJs (e.g., imposition of higher penalties, and/or more complex technical issues), the result may be a higher percentage of cases being petitioned for review.

-In FY 2018, the Commission had 29 cases pending on its docket at the beginning of the year.
-It received 16 new cases and resolved 23 cases by year-end.
-Thus, the Commission entered FY 2019 with 22 cases pending review.
-During FY 2019, the Commission estimates receiving 15 new cases and resolving 17 cases, ending FY 2019 with 20 cases pending review.
-For FY 2020, the Commission anticipates receiving 15 new cases, and disposing of 17 cases, ending that year with an inventory of 18 cases.
+In FY 2020, the Commission had 19 cases pending on its docket at the beginning of the year.
+It received 29 new cases and resolved 25 cases by year-end.
+Thus, the Commission entered FY 2021 with 23 cases pending review.
+During FY 2021, the Commission estimates receiving 15 new cases and resolving 17 cases, ending FY 2021 with 21 cases pending review.
+For FY 2022, the Commission anticipates receiving 17 new cases, and disposing of 18 cases, ending that year with an inventory of 20 cases.

-FY 2015 Actual FY 2016 Actual FY 2017 Actual FY 2018 Actual FY 2019 Estimate FY 2020 Estimate
+FY 2017 Actual FY 2018 Actual FY 2019 Actual FY 2020 Actual FY 2021 Estimate FY 2022 Estimate

 New Cases:

-Cases Directed for Review: 13 14 12 14 13 13
+Cases Directed for Review: 12 14 8 22 13 15

-Other New
+Other New Cases:

-Cases:

-Interlocutory Appeals: 0 0 0 0 0 0
+Interlocutory Appeals: 0 0 0 2 0 0

-Remands: 1 1 0 2 2 2
+Remands: 0 2 2 5 2 2

-Other: 0 0 1 0 0 0
+Other: 1 0 0 0 0 0

-Total Other New Cases: 0 1 1 2 2 2
+Total Other New Cases: 1 2 2 7 2 2

-Total New Cases: Case Inventory 14 15 13 16 15 15
+Total New Cases: 13 16 10 29 15 17

-from Prior Year: 35 33 29 29 22 20
+Case Inventory from Prior Year: 29 29 22 19 23 21

-Total Caseload: 49 48 42 45 37 35
+Total Caseload: 42 45 32 48 38 38

-Dispositions: 16 19 13 23 17 17
+Dispositions: 14 23 13 25 17 18

-Case Inventory, End of Year: 33 29 29 5 22 20 18
+Case Inventory, End of Year: 294 22 19 23 21 20